Support Page Content

 Program Description

-Students can expect to be involved in areas that deal with significant issues within the Public health pertaining to occupational health and safety, such as occupational diseases, biological, and physical agents; control, mitigation and management of health and safety hazards; laws and regulations; unintentional injury causes and prevention; analysis and investigation of occupational injuries and illness; and other personal, occupational, and community health and safety issues.
+Students can expect to be involved in areas that deal with significant issues within the public health pertaining to occupational safety and health, such as occupational diseases, biological, and physical agents; control, mitigation and management of health and safety hazards; laws and regulations; unintentional injury causes and prevention; analysis and investigation of occupational injuries and illness; and other personal, occupational, and community health and safety issues.
 The curriculum emphasizes the interdisciplinary nature of occupational health and safety.

 Note: Students must have a declared major in order to declare a minor.